Guide

 Hover the labels to see which part of the workspace they control.

-MuDG interface showing responses, graph visualisation, action tools, and admin panel
+MuDG interface showing responses, mind map visualisation, action tools, and admin panel

 Responses